Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 * Go to the object page you submitted a webform on.
 * Click the "Submissions" link on that page (if you see one).
-* You can then “View”, “Edit” or “Delete” your submission on the “Submissions” page.

 ***